JimDesu/basis-lang/spec.md

 A command invoked in *expression position* &mdash; as the right-hand side of `<-`, as a parenthesized argument in another command's call, or as a guard or scrutinee in a block-marker construct &mdash; produces a value that the surrounding context binds.
 The `-> name` clause names which already-declared parameter or receiver carries that expression-style value:

 ```
-.cmd quotrem: Int 'q, Int 'r, Int n, Int d -> 'q =
+.cmd quotrem: Int 'q, Int 'r, Int n, Int d -> q =
-    'q <- n / d
+    q <- n / d
-    'r <- n % d
+    r <- n % d
 ```

-A caller writes `#x <- quotrem: 'remainder, 10, 3` to bind the quotient to `x`, supplying `'remainder` as the slot for the remainder.
+A caller writes `#x <- quotrem: remainder, 10, 3` to bind the quotient to `x`, supplying `remainder` as the slot for the remainder.
 The `->` clause does not introduce a new parameter &mdash; it designates which already-declared parameter participates in the expression-style sugar.

 The clause is well-formed when `name` references a parameter or receiver of the command.
 The designated parameter is not required to be writeable.
 The expression-style value's type and reading depend on the designated parameter's mode: